bartobri/spring-server/README.md

 The goal of this project is to provide a simple and robust framework that enables the swift creation of client-server applications.
-The framework abstracts away the usual networking overhead by providing a pair of client/server programs pre-written to manage all network-related tasks.
-This allows the programmer to primarily focus on customization.
+The framework provides a pair of client/server programs pre-written to manage all network-related tasks allowing the programmer to primarily focus on customization.

-**What is provided:**

-* Two programs: 'client' and 'server'

-**What can they do:**

-* Connect to each other over a TCP/IP network socket.
+Out of the box, the client and server can easily connect to each other over a TCP/IP network socket.
+The server can manage up to 1028 concurrent client connections, and auto-detect/disconnect inactive clients.

-* Easily exchange data, evaluate, and react.

-* Execute custom-written functions.

-* Log data to a text file.

-* Server: Manage up to 1028 concurrent client connections.

-* Server: Detect and disconnect inactive clients.

-Tools provided by the framework allow you to send data from within your functions, analyse data received, log info to a text file, or terminate a connection.
-A tool to loop over all active connections is also provided, mostly for the server component, since the client only ever has one connection.
+Tools provided with this framework allow you to write custom functions and tell the client or server how and when to execute them.
+Other tools are provided that easily allow you to exchange data between the client and server, analyse and react to the data on the receiving end, log info to a text file, terminate a connection, and more, from within your custom functions.

+With this framework, creating client/server applications that exchange data and carry out custom tasks is trivial.

-Potential projects that may wish to use this repository as a springboard point range from a card game, to an infrastructure monitoring solution, to a Napster clone.
+Potential projects that may wish to use this repository as a springboard range from an online card game, to an infrastructure monitoring solution, to a Napster clone.

-Since this project is coded in C, knowledge of C is required.
+Since this project is coded in C, knowledge of C is required to create custom functions.

-See 'Customizing' for information about how to customize these programs for your specific needs.

 Download and Build
 ------------------